JONSASSE/432-2018/assignments/hw1/README.md

 ## Question 1.

 Build a Table 1 to compare the subjects in practice A to the subjects in practice B on the following nine variables: age, race, Hispanic ethnicity, sex, primary insurance, body mass index, BMI category, and systolic and diastolic blood pressure.
-Make the Table as well as you can within R, and display the result as part of your HTML file.
+Make the Table as well as you can within R, and display the result as part of your HTML file. **Include a description of the results of your Table 1 that does not exceed 100 words, using complete English sentences**.

+- Be sure that your table specifies the number of subjects in each practice.
 - Note that you'll have to deal with some missingness in the data, in an appropriate way.
 Be sure to specify what you did with the missing data (and how much you had to deal with) in a footnote to the table.
 - Be sure, too, to make reasoned choices about whether means and standard deviations or instead medians and quartiles are more appropriate displays for the quantitative variables, and whether or not to use exact tests for categorical ones.
 Include your reasons in a footnote to the table.
 - Note that body mass index (BMI) and BMI category are not supplied in the data, although you do have height and weight.